marcojakob/code.makery.ch/collections/library/hello-dart-en-part1-solutions.md

 </pre>

-#### Erklärungen
+#### Explanations

-Die **Kommentare** im Quelltext wurden weggelassen (= der Text, welcher im Dart-Editor hellblau dargestellt wird).
+The **comments** in the source code have been omitted (that is the text that is displayed in light blue in the Dart Editor).

-Kommentare schreibt man in den Quelltext als zusätzliche Informationen.
-Die Kommentare sind nur für Menschen und werden vom Computer ignoriert.
-Es gibt mehrere Möglichkeiten, um Kommentare in den Quelltext zu schreiben:
+Comments in the source code are written for additional information.
+Comments are intended only for humans and are ignored by the computer.
+There are several ways to write comments in the source code:

-  1. Einfache Kommentare mit zwei Schrägstrichen `//` (nach den Strichen gilt der Rest der Zeile als Kommentar).
+1. Simple comments with a double slash `//` (everything between the slashes and the end of line is a comment).
-  2. Kommentare für Funktionen und Klassen werden mit drei Schrägstrichen `///` eingeleitet.
+2. Comments for functions and classes are written with a tripple slash `///`.
-  3. (selten) Längere Kommentare über mehrere Zeilen schliesst man mit `/*` und `*/` ein.
+3. (Rarely used) Longer comments over multiple lines that start with `/*` and end with `*/`.

-#### <i class="fa fa-check-square-o mg-t-lg"></i> LÖSUNG AUFGABE 1.04: Around Tree with Function
+#### <i class="fa fa-check-square-o mg-t-lg"></i> SOLUTION TASK 1.04: Around Tree with Function

 <pre class="prettyprint lang-java">
 class MyPlayer extends Player {